moha-tah/Sumo-Spheres-Game/README.md

 There is two game modes: a round-based solo mode against AIs and an online multiplayer mode to play with your friends.

-NB: My personal record is 21 in the solo mode.
+Note: My personal record is 21 in the solo mode.
 It becomes difficult because the AIs get stronger and faster after each round.

 ## How to play ?
 The game is downloadable for MacOS and Windows in the "Releases" section of this repository, on the right of the GitHub interface.
+Have fun!

-## GLHF !
+## Code
+I've put the scripts used to make this game work in the [/Scripts](/Scripts/) folder of the repository.
+You can find both Multiplayer and Solo mode code.

+Note: Some scripts and code that link the different objects together aren't available in this repository.